Skip to content

 Buy your marks now

-In Bosnia and Herzegovina, you’ll find a variety of colourful and exciting banknotes.
-They reflect the rich history and diverse culture of the country.
-The official currency is the Bosnia and Herzegovina Convertible Mark.
+In Bosnia and Herzegovina, you’ll find a variety of colourful and exciting Bosnian convertible mark banknotes.
+They reflect the country’s rich history and diverse culture.

-Two types of banknotes issued by the Central Bank of Bosnia circulate alongside each other in Bosnia and Herzegovina:
+Two types of banknotes issued by the Central Bank of Bosnia circulate alongside each other:

 Banknotes in circulation are KM10, KM20, KM50, KM100 and KM200.
 The banknotes of KM5, KM1 and 50 pfeniga were replaced by coins.